-1/2 Credit | Grades 10, 11, 12 Honors I 1623
+1/2 Credit | Grades 10, 11, 12

-Prerequisite: a DSLR camera with manual mode setting options
+Prerequisite: a DSLR camera with manual mode setting

-In this course, students will learn more advanced digital photography techniques, such as shooting in manual mode, in order to develop their artistic voices.
-Students will continue to explore composition and lighting while expanding their experiences with various subject matters.
-There will be a greater emphasis on editing photos in Adobe Photoshop as well as learning experimental techniques.
+In this course, students learn more advanced digital photography techniques, such as shooting in manual mode, in order to develop their artistic voices.
+Students continue to explore composition and lighting while expanding their experiences with various subject matters.
+There is a greater emphasis on editing photos in Adobe Photoshop as well as learning experimental techniques.

 Through a studio approach that includes critiques, field trips, and guest speakers, students will create a digital portfolio and display work throughout the semester.